 One trial (n=601) of self-sampling to increase screening has been completed in the United States.
 The trial focused on low-income, uninsured Latina immigrants and Haitian women, and had three study arms.
-The control condition was culturally tailored health education materials and this was compared with a visit with a community health worker that offered navigation to a cervical clinical screening visit or a third intervention where the community health worker also offered a self-collection option.
+Culturally-tailored health education materials were compared to a community health navigator or to a third intervention where the community health worker also offered a self-collection option.
 Rates of screening were highest when self-collection was offered, and the involvement of community health workers strengthened linkages to followup of abnormal self-collection screening results (>90%).
-At 6 month followup, the proportion of women presenting for screening significantly differed across the groups: 29 percent in the health education materials group, 38 percent in the health navigation only arm, and 73 percent in the health navigation with self-collection option.
+At 6-month followup, the proportion of women presenting for screening significantly differed across the groups: 29 percent in the health education materials group, 38 percent in the health navigation only group, and 73 percent in the health navigation with self-collection option.
 Studies are needed to examine the effect of self-collection on overall screening rates and on adherence to followup of abnormal screening results among underscreened women.
-A number of ongoing studies of hrHPV self-sampling were identified in clinicaltrials.gov (Appendix E).